Skip to content

 # Check container status

-docker compose -f docker-compose.prod.yml ps
+docker compose -f docker-compose.staging.yml ps

 # Check resource usage